kmakumb/AISiteScraper/README.md

 This scraper is designed to crawl a single public website.
 For this project, I chose:

 **quotes.toscrape.com** - A simple quotes website designed for scraping practice.

-This site explicitly allows scraping and provides a good sandbox for testing the pipeline.
+### Why This Site?

+I selected quotes.toscrape.com for several reasons:

+- **Explicitly allows scraping**: The site is specifically designed for web scraping practice and explicitly permits automated access, making it an ethical choice for this project.

+- **Good test coverage**: The site contains a variety of page types (homepage, author pages, tag pages, pagination) that allow testing different aspects of the crawler:

+  - Internal link following
+  - Pagination handling
+  - Content extraction from different page structures
+  - URL normalization (handles trailing slashes, index.html variations)

+- **Reasonable size**: The site is large enough to demonstrate crawling depth and breadth limits, but small enough to complete test runs quickly.

+- **Clean structure**: The HTML structure is relatively clean, making it a good test case for content extraction algorithms while still presenting realistic challenges (navigation, footers, etc.).

+- **Educational value**: As a sandbox site, it's perfect for demonstrating production-minded scraping practices without impacting real websites.

+### Ethical Considerations

-The scraper respects `robots.txt` and includes sensible throttling to be a good web citizen.
+The scraper respects `robots.txt` and includes sensible throttling (1 second delay between requests by default) to be a good web citizen.
+When scraping other sites, always:

+- Check and respect robots.txt
+- Use appropriate delays between requests
+- Follow the site's terms of service
+- Only scrape publicly accessible content

 ## Quick Start